shubhangNarain/technojam-tasks/Readme.md

 **NUMBER**

 ## COMPETITIVE PROGRAMMING (EASY):
-It is of no surprise that these easy questions were not so easy for the students of first.
+It is of no surprise that these easy questions were not so easy for the students of first year.
 As of me, I had to study some of the basics of DataStructres and Algorithms, I have been studying C/C++ from the past 3-5 months which helped me in dealing with the questions given in the tasks.
 Here is how I dealt with the given questions: